Ali Khamenei: Trials of people for insulting Khamenei

+Khamenei believes homosexuality is a "moral deprivation" present in the west.
+Khamenei has supported Khomeini's 1985 fatwa that permitted sex reassignment surgery for gender dysphoria.

 Personal life

-Sanctions

-On 24 June 2019, the United States imposed sanctions on Khamenei with the signing of Executive Order 13876.

 Family

 Khamenei is married to Mansoureh Khojasteh Bagherzadeh, with whom he has six children; four sons (Mostafa, Mojtaba, Masoud, and Meysam) and two daughters (Boshra and Hoda).
 One of his sons, Mojtaba, married a daughter of Gholam-Ali Haddad-Adel.
 His eldest son, Mostafa, is married to a daughter of Azizollah Khoshvaght.
 Another son, Masoud, is married to the daughter of Mohsen Kharazi.
 He has three brothers, including Mohammad Khamenei and Hadi Khamenei.
-One of his four sisters, Badri Hosseini Khamenei (wife of dissident Ali Tehrani), fled into exile in the 1980s.
+One of his four sisters, Badri Khamenei (wife of dissident Ali Tehrani), fled into exile in the 1980s.

 Home

 As Supreme Leader, Khamenei moved to a house in Central Tehran on Palestine Street.
 A compound grew around it that now contains around fifty buildings.
-Around 500 people are employed at this "Beit Rahbari compound" according to The Telegraph, "many recruited from the military and security services".
+Around 500 people are employed at this "Beit Rahbari compound" according to The Telegraph, and "many recruited from the military and security services".

 Lifestyle

 According to Mehdi Khalaji, an Iran expert at the Washington Institute for Near East Policy, Khamenei has a decent life "without it being luxurious".
-Robert Tait of The Daily Telegraph commented that Khamenei is "renowned for a spartan lifestyle."
+Robert Tait of The Daily Telegraph commented that Khamenei is "renowned for a spartan lifestyle".
 Dexter Filkins describes Khamenei as presenting himself "as an ascetic, dressing and eating simply".
 In an interview with a women's magazine, his wife declared that "we do not have decorations, in the usual sense.
-Years ago, we freed ourselves from these things."

-On the other hand, Mother Nature Network claims Khamenei has been seen riding around in a BMW car and published a picture of him exiting one.
-In a 2011 report in The Daily Telegraph, defectors from Iran claimed Khamenei has a considerable appetite of caviar and trout, a stable of 100 horses, collects items such as pipes and (reputedly) 170 antique walking sticks, and has a private court stretching over six palaces.
-Intelligence sources have also said his family has extensive international business interests.
+Years ago, we freed ourselves from these things".
+On the other hand, Mother Nature Network reported that Khamenei has been seen riding around in a BMW car and published a picture of him exiting one.
+Khamenei, often seen as stern, enjoys poetry, gardening, and once smoked a pipe — unusual for a cleric.
+Despite his absolute power, he leads a modest life, rarely leaving Iran, and has been pictured happily tending his garden with a simple plastic watering can.

 Health

 Khamenei's health has been called into question.
-In January 2007, after he had not been seen in public for some weeks, and had not appeared as he traditionally does at celebrations for Eid al-Adha, rumours spread of his illness or death.
-Khamenei issued a statement declaring that "enemies of the Islamic system fabricated various rumors about death and health to demoralize the Iranian nation", but according to author Hooman Majd, he appeared to be "visibly weak" in photos released with the statement.
+In January 2007, rumors spread of his illness or death after he had not been seen in public for some weeks and had not appeared as he traditionally does at celebrations for Eid al-Adha.
+Khamenei issued a statement declaring that "enemies of the Islamic system fabricated various rumors about death and health to demoralize the Iranian nation", but according to the author Hooman Majd, he appeared to be "visibly weak" in photos released with the statement.

 On 9 September 2014, Khamenei underwent prostate surgery in what his doctors described in state news media as a "routine operation".
-According to a report by Le Figaro, Western intelligence sources said Khamenei has prostate cancer.
+According to a report by Le Figaro, Western intelligence sources said in 2015 that Khamenei had prostate cancer with two years left to live.
 In September 2022, it was reported that Khamenei had undergone surgery for bowel obstruction and had to cancel a number of meetings.